A solid foundation in business starts here.

 This program provides an opportunity for post-baccalaureate, non degree-seeking students to earn the academic credit necessary to sit for the Uniform CPA Examination in Virginia

-More Ways to Study at Mason's School of Business
+More Ways to Study at the Costello College of Business

-School of Business Learning Community: The School of Business LC is a first-year academic learning community located in Commonwealth Hall.
+College of Business Learning Community: The College of Business LC is a first-year academic learning community located in Commonwealth Hall.
 Members of this LC will enroll in two Business Foundations courses (BUS 100 and BUS 103, one per semester), together.
-These LC sections are taught by faculty that are committed to being part of the School of Business LC experience.
+These LC sections are taught by faculty that are committed to being part of the College of Business LC experience.

 Other Mason Learning Communities Relevant to Business Interests: Mason’s First Year Interest Learning Communities are not tied to any academic units but are intended to focus on more interdisciplinary passion areas.
 These Learning Communities are solely run by Housing & Residence Life.
 While there are not required courses in the Interest Learning Communities, there may be promotion of specific courses to the community that center on the topic of the Learning Community.
 Communities relevant to business interests include: